HarrisonShort/HarrisonShortRSGProgChallenge/README.md

 *-Entire project, include all code and period commits, are in this public GitHub repository*

-*-Player controls their character (represented with a green rectangles) fire missiles, move left and right*
+*-Player controls their character (represented with a green rectangle) to fire missiles and move left and right*

 *-Player must destroy enemies before they approach or they will lose*